-Data from 9,737 adults from the UK Household Longitudinal Study (Understanding Society) were used to explore changes in mental health between pre-pandemic (2019) and early lockdown (April 2020), and also between early and later lockdown (April-July 2020).
+Data from 9,737 adults from the UK Household Longitudinal Study (Understanding Society) were used to explore changes in 12-item General Health Questionnaire (GHQ-12) score firstly between pre-pandemic (2019) and early lockdown (April 2020), and also early and later lockdown (April-July 2020).

-Home-carers of children under 18 improved from April to July, while those caring for adult children or someone with a learning disability saw a marked worsening of their mental health as lockdown progressed.
-Declines in mental health were particularly marked among home-carers with greater care burden or who had formal help prior to lockdown but then lost it .
+- Home-carers of children under 18 improved from April to July while those caring for adult children saw a marked worsening of their mental health.

 “This research shines a spotlight on the challenges facing informal carers before and during the pandemic.
 As restrictions on travel and hospitality are relaxed for the general population, priority should also be given to restarting and creating services that support carers and protect their mental and physical health.”